 It was at this point - 1983 - that David Naegele vacated his role in-house producer at Valley Of The Sun and was replace by Robert Slap, and Upper Astral's most prolific period ended.

 A gap of 12 years separates Edge Of The Universe and the final Upper Astral album Astral Massage (1995) which is in fact the sole work of Robert Slap.
-The stripped-back approach of combining light organ-like chords with flute-like electronic phrasing (a Minimoog?) on "Massage One" is brilliantly effective; the 20-minute piece has a poise and Zen-like stillness that's very special.
+The stripped-back approach of combining light organ-like chords with flute-like synth phrasing (a Minimoog?) on "Massage One" is brilliantly effective; the 20-minute piece has a poise and Zen-like stillness that's very special.
 "Massage Two", with its additional instrumentation, sounds bloated and bland by comparison; it's the first track that makes Astral Massage a must-have.

 Other projects & legacy